 Since 6 April 2015, the starting rate for savings income is 0% (previously 10%), and the maximum amount of savings income that can qualify for this rate is GBP 5,000.

 Since April 2016, those earning more than GBP 150,000 have a reduced annual pension contribution allowance, effectively restricting their tax relief on pension contributions.
 The size of the annual allowance is being gradually reduced from GBP 40,000 to GBP 10,000 for those earning GBP 150,000 a year or more.
-Since 5 April 2016, the lifetime allowance has been GBP 1 million but this will increase to £1.03 million from 6 April 2018.
+The lifetime allowance for 2019/20 is £1.055m.

 Tax avoidance and evasion

-The Treasury has committed to increased spending across Her Majesty’s Revenue and Customs (HMRC), allowing it to focus on tackling tax evasion, avoidance, and non-compliance.
-In particular spending will allow HMRC to create specialist personal tax units to enquire into individual's domicile status and target serious non-compliance by trusts, pension schemes, and non-doms, as well as a more general extension of the customer relationship model for individuals with wealth between GBP 10 million and GBP 20 million.
+The Treasury has committed to increased spending across HMRC, allowing it to focus on tackling tax evasion, avoidance, and non-compliance.
+In particular, spending will allow HMRC to create specialist personal tax units to enquire into individual's domicile status and target serious non-compliance by trusts, pension schemes, and non-doms, as well as a more general extension of the customer relationship model for individuals with wealth between GBP 10 million and GBP 20 million.